When you buy through our links, we may earn an affiliate commission.

 Aside from audio quality, I paid attention to compatibility, connectivity options, the number of inputs and outputs, and build quality.

-All these factors are crucial when buying an interface on a budget, so below you'll find a review of each item where all these aspects are considered, and at the end of the article, an in-depth buyer's guide where I'll tackle all these topics.
+All these factors are important when buying an interface on a budget, so below you'll find my reviews of each audio interface where I considered all these aspects, and at the end of the article, I threw in an in-depth buyer's guide to help you make the right purchase.

 SPECS

-Now in its third generation, the Focusrite Scarlett 2i2 is a must-have for new music producers who want to get professional sound quality from day one.
+Now in its fourth generation, the Focusrite Scarlett 2i2 is a must-have for new music producers who want to get professional sound quality from day one.

 For years, Focusrite has been a household name in the world of music production, and the iconic Scarlett 2i2 is an item you'll find in recording studios large and small across the globe.